Manifold calculus and homotopy sheaves: Introduction

 \subsection{Spaces, enrichments and notation.}

 We do not want to be very imposing on which category of spaces we work with.
-However, we need it to be cartesian closed, considered as enriched over itself and having the usual limits and colimits.
+However, we need it to be cartesian closed, considered as enriched over itself and having small limits and colimits.
 The category of compactly generated Hausdorff spaces is a natural candidate and the one we opt for, but everything can easily be formulated simplicially (see Appendix).
 We denote this category of spaces by $\sS$.
 To make $\sS$ enriched over itself give the $\Hom$-sets, $\Hom_{\sS}(X,Y)$, the (Kelleyfication of the) weak\footnote{The same would not be true if we had taken, for instance, the strong topology.} topology (compact-open topology).

-\quad Similarly, the category $\sE$ of $d$-dimensional manifolds without boundary is enriched over $\sS$: give the $C^{\infty}$ weak topology to the space of smooth embeddings $\sE(M,N)$ and apply Kelleyfication to make it compactly generated and Hausdorff.
+\quad Similarly, the category $\Man$ of $d$-dimensional manifolds without boundary is enriched over $\sS$: give the $C^{\infty}$ weak topology to the space of smooth embeddings $\emb(M,N)$.
+One important property of the weak topology is that it is metrizable, hence compactly generated and Hausdorff.